jinsc37/Easy-SR-Img/README.md

 5. Install torchvision e.g., `conda install -c pytorch torchvision`

 After that, just run the commands for an algorithm.
-The run code will automatically set the appropriate environment for each algorithm execution.
+The run code will automatically notify the appropriate environment for each algorithm execution, e.g.,

-The shell script will also automatically save required pretrained model weights.
+`ERROR: Please run conda activate SISR-1`

 ### Environment details
 The algorithm (environment-name) was originally tested with: